SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 ## Install an add-in or solution

-Use the **installSPFXSolution** action to install a deployed add-in or SharePoint Framework solution from the tenant app catalog.
+Use the **installSolution** action to install a deployed add-in or SharePoint Framework solution from the tenant app catalog.

 #### JSON values

-- **id** &ndash; The id of the add-in or solution in the tenant app catalog.

 #### Example